An easy, delicious recipe for Keto Blueberry Pie that features fresh blueberry filling and has a double crust.

 Fruits On Keto

 Blueberries are a favorite among the ketogenic community, mainly because they are packed with antioxidants, vitamins and minerals and are lower in carbs than most fruits.
+So a recipe that includes a keto blueberry pie filling just makes sense in my book.

-AND being kicked out of ketosis is no bueno on keto.
+If the goal is to be in ketosis then being kicked out of ketosis is no bueno on keto.

 The Problem With Fructose